mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * add user setting `"explorer.openEditors.visible": 0,`
 * to delete a file
   * select and press delete key (cmd-delete)
+    * I mapped the d key to this.
   * will ask for confirmation to move to trash / recycle bin unless you check "Do not ask me again" (not advised)
+* to rename a file, right click and select "Rename"
+  * I mapped the r key to this.
 * to move a file to a different directory
   * drag it
   * will ask for confirmation